Aberdeen: Landmarks

-Parks, gardens and open spaces

 Aberdeen has long been famous for its 45 parks and gardens, and citywide floral displays which include two million roses, eleven million daffodils and three million crocuses.
 The city has won the Royal Horticultural Society's Britain in Bloom 'Best City' award ten times, the overall Scotland in Bloom competition twenty times and the large city category every year since 1968.
 However, despite recent spurious reports, Aberdeen has never been banned from the Britain in Bloom competition.
 The city won the 2006 Scotland in Bloom "Best City" award along with the International Cities in Bloom award.
 The suburb of Dyce also won the Small Towns award.

-Duthie Park opened in 1899 on the north bank of the River Dee.
+Duthie Park opened in 1883 on the north bank of the River Dee.
 It was named after and given to the city by Miss Elizabeth Crombie Duthie of Ruthrieston in 1881.
 Hazlehead Park, is large and forested, and located on the outskirts of the city.
 Johnston Gardens is a small park of one hectare in the west end of the city.
 In 2002, the garden was named the best garden in the British Islands.
 Seaton Park, formerly the grounds of a private house, is on the edge of the grounds of St Machar's Cathedral and was acquired for the city in 1947.